burrt/compsci-docs/_v1/linux-syscalls.md

 ## Calloc

-* It initialises the buffer/memory.
-Now if you **zero** intialise, this large chunk of data won't necessarily be mapped to physical memory but rather only **1** block will be mapped.
+* It initializes the buffer/memory.
+Now if you **zero** initialize, this large chunk of data won't necessarily be mapped to physical memory but rather only **1** block will be mapped.
 * The PT will allocate the pages required but mark it as **READ-ONLY** so it will essentially map to physical memory when required (on-demand).
 * And therefore this prevents large blocks of data being mapped to physical memory at one time.